stageor/Financial_KPI_Dashboard/README.md

 ## Overview
 Built a comprehensive financial KPI dashboard in Microsoft Excel to monitor revenue, expenses, and operational efficiency.

-Designed for executive use, enabling rapid Actual vs Budget comparisons, clear trend analysis, and visibility into cost variances across business units.
+Designed for executive use, enabling quick Actual vs Budget comparisons, clear trend analysis, and visibility into cost variances across business units.

 ---